Top Activities in the Grampians

 Also in the Grampians National Park are the spectacular MacKenzie Falls.
-The numerous cascades of the MacKenzie River as it flows through the gorge can be viewed from the Bluff Lookout, accessible via a sealed walk that meanders through sheltered woodland from the MacKenzie Falls car park.
+The numerous cascades of the MacKenzie River as it flows through the gorge can be viewed from the Bluff Lookout.
+The Falls are accessible via a sealed walk that meanders through sheltered woodland from the MacKenzie Falls car park.
 Daring walkers can also continue on a downward track to the base of the MacKenzie Falls.

 Halls Gap Zoo:

 Visit Halls Gap Zoo to encounter an amazing 160 species of native and exotic mammals, reptiles and birds.
-Sitting in the foothills of the majestic Grampians mountain ranges, the zoo is home to meerkats, giraffes, cheetahs, red pandas, lemurs, macaws and a huge array of wallaby and kangaroo species.
+Sitting in the foothills of the majestic Grampians mountain ranges.
+The zoo is home to meerkats, giraffes, cheetahs, red pandas, lemurs, macaws.
+As well as a huge array of wallaby and kangaroo species.
 For details, click here.

 Gum San Chinese Heritage Centre:

 The Gum San Chinese Heritage Centre tells the story of the Chinese miners’ taxing journey from Southern China to Australia, where they dreamed big about finding their own pot of gold.
-Designed in the traditional style of Southern Chinese Architecture, and incorporating the principals of Feng Shui, the two-storey building houses a fascinating selection of interactive displays and period pieces.
+Designed in the traditional style of Southern Chinese Architecture.
+Gum San incorporates the principals of Feng Shui.
+The two-storey building houses a fascinating selection of interactive displays and period pieces.
 Imagine life during Ararat’s early beginnings and the excitement of the immigrants who discovered one of the world’s richest shallow alluvial goldfields.

 Brambuk, the National Park & Cultural Centre:

-Drop in to Brambuk (which means “renewal”) to see the culture of the Jardwadjali and Djab Wurrung indigenous communities come to life.
-The cultural centre provides everything you need to know about the park and its people, so you’re fully equipped to discover the park’s environment and Aboriginal culture.
+Drop in to Brambuk (which means “renewal”) and see the culture of the Jardwadjali and Djab Wurrung indigenous communities come to life.
+The cultural centre provides everything you need to know about the park and its people.
+So you’re fully equipped to discover the park’s environment and Aboriginal culture.
 Enjoy bush foods at the café and peruse the Aboriginal arts and crafts at the gift store.
 For details, click here.

 J Ward Museum:

 Take a guided tour of J Ward, Ararat’s Old Gaol and Lunatic Asylum.
 Hear stories of murderers, ghosts and mistreatment of mental illness.
-J Ward located in Ararat, close to the Grampians and open daily for tours by passionate Friends of J Ward volunteers.
+J Ward located in Ararat, close to the Grampians.
+Open daily for tours by passionate Friends of J Ward volunteers.
 More than 10,000 people visit each year.
 Tours take 1-1.5 hours, bookings are required.